Do you know the different between a connecting flight and a direct flight?

 For instance, nonstop flights between Atlanta and San Francisco are about 5 hours while direct and connecting flights are over 6 hours—often over 9 hours.

-When independently researching flights, one simple step will ensure you are not duped into a direct flight rather than a nonstop flight.
+When researching flights, one simple step will ensure you are not duped into a direct flight rather than a nonstop flight.

 That step is to sort results (list of flights) by time duration.

-For instance, use a booking website to search for flight options for your desired dates and times.
+For instance, use a booking website like Kayak Explore to search for flight options for your desired dates and times.
 Most likely, there will be a combination of nonstop, one stop, and multiple stop options.
-Select the option to show nonstop only flights and the option to sort by time duration.
-Note that results will not be sorted by price.

 If there is a huge difference in flight times, then it is a hidden direct flight.
 Selecting the details button will show where the interim stop is.